ashimdahal/jelly/README.md

 flask run
 ```

-Or Just run with python
+Or Just run it the following way:

 ```
 python app.py